Learn what you Love

 Dolidon:

-we covered a lot, I’d say so if people want to know more, because I can’t give you a list of authors in the sense that I know, I’ll come up with two or three names and but the best ways for me to go on the website of the Utopian Festival the other festival is (FR 1:13:45 lazy Maggi) and if you go on those Web sites and you look at the guests of the festival over the years or the prize the prizes for the best book or best known one and stuff that can help you find references because there’s still a lot out there, and like OK, if I want to read French sci fi Where do I start?
+we covered a lot, I’d say so if people want to know more, because I can’t give you a list of authors in the sense that I know, I’ll come up with two or three names, but the best ways for me to go on the website of the Utopiales Festival the other festival is Les Imaginaires and if you go on those websites and you look at the guests of the festival over the years or the prize the prizes for the best book or best known one and stuff that can help you find references because there’s still a lot out there, and like OK, if I want to read French sci fi Where do I start?
 What do I get?
-You can start anywhere, but then you can find like ,the little perhaps a bio the author or like the great site where you can buy online sci fi and sometimes they have short story for ninety nine cents is (FR 1:14:18) up to a set that and they’re a publisher, they’re a magazine.
+You can start anywhere, but then you can find like ,the little perhaps a bio the author or like the great site where you can buy online sci fi and sometimes they have short story for ninety nine cents is Actu-SF.com up to a set that and they’re a publisher, they’re a magazine.
 It’s a wonderful site and you can get lots of reference there.
 So the only thing I’d like to add is you have to point some places to people who want to know a little more.
 I really encourage people to go discover this wonderful literature and get disturbed.

 Gary: